Generic Name: ceftolozane sulfate and tazobactam sodium

 In a randomized, positive and placebo-controlled crossover thorough QTc study, 51 healthy subjects were administered a single therapeutic dose of Zerbaxa 1.5 gram (ceftolozane 1 g and tazobactam 0.5 g) and a supratherapeutic dose of Zerbaxa 4.5 gram (ceftolozane 3 g and tazobactam 1.5 g).
 No significant effects of Zerbaxa on heart rate, electrocardiogram morphology, PR, QRS, or QT interval were detected.
 Therefore, Zerbaxa does not affect cardiac repolarization.

 The mean pharmacokinetic parameters of Zerbaxa in healthy adults with normal renal function after single and multiple 1-hour intravenous infusions of Zerbaxa 1.5 gram (ceftolozane 1 g and tazobactam 0.5 g) administered every 8 hours are summarized in Table 6.
-Pharmacokinetic parameters were similar for single- and multiple-dose administration.
+Pharmacokinetic parameters were similar for single- and multiple-dose administrations.

 |PK parameters||Zerbaxa 1.5 g (ceftolozane 1 g and tazobactam 0.5 g) every 8 hours|